CescaNeri/BigData-CloudPlatforms/cloud-platforms/aws-lab/aws-lab.md

 print(df)
 ```

-Now that we have manipulated data, we store them into the staging bucket:
+Now that we have prepared data, we store them into the **staging bucket**:

 ```python
 wr.s3.to_csv(df = df, path = staging_bucket + "merged-sales-fact", index = False)